-As tax season comes into full swing, it’s important to be aware of different types of IRS notices that may be sent to your clients.
+It’s important to be aware of different types of IRS notices that may be sent to your clients.
 See details here!

-As tax season comes into full swing, it’s important to be aware of different types of IRS notices that may be sent to your clients.
+It’s important to be aware of different types of IRS notices that may be sent to your clients.
 These letters can understandably cause quite a bit of stress for the recipient.
 Any notice or letter will include the form/notice number and contact information for the IRS at the top or right-hand corner of the correspondence.
 We’ve put together a run down of the most commonly received notices and what they mean.

-This is one of the most common notices distributed by the IRS.
+The CP2000 notice is one of the most common notices distributed by the IRS.
 This notice is generated if there is a difference between what the taxpayer reported on the tax return versus what was reported to the IRS by an employer/bank/other payer.
 This type of notice could even result in a refund depending on the error on the return.
 This notice is not a bill, just a letter that informs the taxpayer of the adjustment being made on the return.
 The notice will break down what was originally reported and the proposed adjustments by the IRS.

 This IRS notice requests clarification from the taxpayer regarding information on their tax return that doesn’t match information the IRS has on file.
 The taxpayer should contact the IRS immediately to explain the difference and correct the return.
 The notice deadline is usually 30 days from the date on the notice.

 Letter 2205-A is for individual taxpayers and Letter 2205-B is for business taxpayers.
 The IRS uses this notice to inform a taxpayer that they have been selected for an audit.
 The notice includes the examiner's name, phone, and office location.
 The notice will inform the taxpayer of what issues are being reviewed and which documents are being requested.
 The notice may request a meeting with the taxpayer and the examiner.